ebola and exercise

 Ok, I’ll admit that the title is a ploy to get your attention but it’s no lie.
-Exercise is the best antidote to stress of all types; regardless of whether the stress arises from fear of Ebola or from anxiety induced by a more imminent danger, exercise is the best antidote.
+Exercise is the best antidote to stress of all types.
+Whether the stress arises from fear of Ebola or from anxiety induced by a more imminent danger, exercise is the best antidote.

-Instead, what I wanted to discuss were the behaviors we needed to take very seriously because of real and present danger, rather than a manufactured one.
-The numbers of interested people dropped precipitously almost overnight.
+Instead, what I wanted to discuss were the behaviors we needed to take very seriously because of real and present danger.
+Not a manufactured one.
+The number of interested people dropped precipitously almost overnight.

 Why?